Probing quantum properties of black holes with a Floquet-driven optical lattice simulator: Abstract

 \section{Abstract}

-In the curved spacetime of a black hole, quantum physics gives rise to distinctive effects such as Hawking radiation.
-Here, we present a scheme for an analogue quantum simulation of $(1+1)$-dimensional black holes using ultracold atoms in a locally Floquet-driven 1D optical lattice.
-We show how the effective dynamics of the driven system can generate a position-dependent tunnelling profile that encodes the curved geometry of the black hole.
-Moreover, we provide a simple and robust scheme to determine the Hawking temperature of the simulated black hole based solely on on-site atom population measurements.
-Finally, we show how this scheme can be directly applied to simulate $(2+1)$D black holes by utilising 2D optical lattices.
-By incorporating the effect of atom-atom interactions, our simulator can probe the scrambling of quantum information which is a fundamental property of black holes.
+In the curved spacetime of a black hole, quantum physics gives rise to distinctive effects such as Hawking radiation and maximally fast scrambling.
+Here, we present a scheme for an analogue quantum simulation of $(1+1)$ and $(2+1)$-dimensional black holes using ultracold atoms in a locally Floquet-driven optical lattice.
+We show how the effective dynamics of the driven system can generate position-dependent tunnelling amplitudes that encode the curved geometry of the black hole.
+Moreover, we provide a simple and robust scheme to determine the Hawking temperature of a (1+1)D simulated black hole based solely on on-site atom population measurements.
+Combined with the highly tunable onsite atom-atom interactions typical for cold atoms, our simulator provides a powerful and feasible platform to probe the scrambling of quantum information in black holes.
+We illustrate the ergodicity of our (2+1)D black-hole simulator by showing numerically that its level statistics in the hard-core limit approaches the ergodic regime faster than a globally homogeneous Hamiltonian.